Ideal diet for rabbits

 A rabbit’s daily water intake varies between 50 to 150 ml/kg, meaning a 2 kg rabbit drinks as much water as a 5 kg dog.
 To mimic natural behavior, providing unlimited water in ceramic bowls is recommended, as they keep water fresh and are heavy enough to prevent tipping.

-Pain in our Pets
+Obesity in our Pets

-Pain in our Pets
+Obesity in our Pets By Ageless Pet